1991 AFC Women's Championship

-The 1991 AFC Women's Championship was a women's football tournament held in Fukuoka, Japan from 26 May to 8 June 1991.
+The 1991 AFC Women's Championship was an international women's football tournament held in Fukuoka, Fukuoka Prefecture, Japan from 26 May to 8 June 1991.
 It was the 8th staging of the AFC Women's Championship.
 The 1991 AFC Women's Championship, consisting of nine teams, served as the AFC's qualifying tournament for the 1991 FIFA Women's World Cup.
 Asia's three berths were given to the two finalists - China and Japan - and the winner of the third place play-off, Chinese Taipei.